 Tyrese L. Coleman is a writer, wife, mother, and attorney.
 Her debut collection of stories and essays, How to Sit, was published by Mason Jar Press in 2018 and nominated for a 2019 PEN Open Book Award.
 Her work has appeared as a notable in Best American Essays 2018 and nominated for a Pushcart Prize.

 Because she isn’t busy enough, she is also the reviews editor for SmokeLong Quarterly, an online journal of flash fiction.
-She is also an instructor at the Writer’s Center in Bethesda, MD.
-Her collection of essays and stories, How to Sit, was published with Mason Jar Press in 2018.
+Occasionally, she works as an instructor at the Writer’s Center in Bethesda, MD and other ad hoc workshops.